How To Stop Sexual Harassment At Work

 Quid pro quo harassment is similar.
 In a quid pro quo matter, the harasser makes it clear that success in the workplace, such as receiving raises and promotions, depends on your acceptance of sexual advancements.

-However, not all comments that are upsetting qualify as sexual harassment.
-Teasing, informal comments and one-time incidents that become frequent and severe enough to create a hostile work environment could be sexual harassment.
+Not all comments that are upsetting qualify as sexual harassment.
+However, teasing, informal comments and one-time incidents that become frequent and severe enough to create a hostile work environment could be sexual harassment.
 Get the legal help you need to determine if what you are experiencing is sexual harassment.
 If it is, then we can discuss actions to take in a court of law.

 The following are some possible steps to take when facing sexual harassment in the workplace: